VPAC/superlinux/supercomputingwithlinux.md

 Usually users will belong to one of more groups, which may represent research projects.
 This is actually built into the operating system itself and will be discussed further as we delve into this subject matter.
 Often groups will have their own shared directories for common files, which all members of that group will have access to, in addition to one's own home, or personal, directory.

 Regrettably a great deal of software – and sometimes common and popular software – comes with various restrictive licenses.
 In some cases these will be organised and paid for on the institutional level.
-In others, it will simply a case of ticking a box and agreeing to use it for academic and research purposes only – typically they want some recognition for this.
+In others, it will simply a case of ticking a box and agreeing to use it for academic and research purposes only – typically they want some recognition for this, so please include them in relevant publications, and of course, include the HPC centre as well!

 An example license is that for Gaussian which was required for all VPAC users to agree to.